frankligy/scTriangulate/docs/_build/html/_sources/principle.rst.txt

     :align: center
     :target: target

-Now as you can see, **annoatation@c1** has been suggested to be divided by two sub populations, now we want to know:
+The philosophy behind this function is to first pick a viewpoint from which we want to look at the final result.
+For instance, here we choose "annotation1" as the viewpoint.
+As you can see, **annoatation@c1** has been suggested to be divided by two sub populations, now we want to know:

 1. how these two sub populations are lait out on umap?
 2. what are the differentially expressed features between these two sub populations?
-3. How many cells are in each sub populations?

 Let's show some of the functionalities: